world can't go on like this!

 Part II of the reply to Marian Dumitru:

 You also raised the question that you could not find other universal moral codes on the internet.
-Though there is a lot of excellent stuff on ethics online, this is because core moral codes are inherently impossible when not complying with two basic prerequisites: be normative and not descriptive, and be minimalist and not maximalist.
+Though there is a lot of excellent stuff on ethics online, this is because universal moral codes are inherently impossible when not complying with two basic prerequisites: be normative and not descriptive, and be minimalist and not maximalist.
 Descriptive ethics are lacking practical consequences.
 And maximalist ethics that attend to all aspects of each human existence exclude universality. â€śBecause the more ideas or practices are specified in detail, the more ideas and practices are omitted, contradicted or distortedâ€ť (Tore Lindholm).